chrisniael/kbd-usb2ps2/README.md

 It seems USB Host Shield V2.0 don't support USB keyboard with internal hub, so if your keyboard has internal hub, it won't work.

-:rose: Welcome PR to comtribute to this keyboard supporte list.
+:rose: Welcome PR to contribute to this keyboard support list.

 ## TODO